Volunteering Innovation Fund

 Parks and forests in Victoria are supported and enhanced by a host of passionate volunteers.
 The Volunteering Innovation Fund is building on this incredible work and inviting everyone to enjoy Victoria’s Great Outdoors through volunteering.

-The Fund is awarding $2million in funding over four rounds.
+The Fund awarded $2million in funding over four rounds.

 The Volunteering Innovation Fund is now closed.